Intermediate School Districts

 For example, one ISD, using dollars awarded by the Michigan Department of Education for priority schools, worked with all the priority schools in its largest urban setting to improve student outcomes.
 By the second year, all of those school buildings were removed from the priority list.

+In addition, each ISD customizes services to meet unique needs.
+Each ISD works with its local school districts to develop the mix of products and programs to maximize benefits for that area.
 These are only a few examples of how today’s ISDs serve urban, suburban and rural K–12 districts, enabling even the most challenged school to offer otherwise unavailable educational opportunities to its students.
 And, ISDs are being asked to do more for students, schools and communities every day.
-To learn more about the integral role of ISDs in education, contact the Michigan Association of Intermediate School Administrators at (517) 327-9263.
+To learn more about the integral role of ISDs in education, contact the Michigan Association of Intermediate School Administrators.

 Michigan Intermediate School Districts